Home > Guides > Best studio monitors

 Analog and digital inputs are available with included sample rate converters up to 192kHz.
 This means no matter what type of gear you’re working with or how you have it routed they will more than likely be able to integrate.

-Best DSP-powered studio monitors over $1,000: Neumann KH 120 II
+Best DSP-powered studio monitors: Neumann KH 120 II

-Neumann KH 120 II DSP studio monitors
+Neumann KH 120 II DSP studio monitor angled shot with drivers, ports, and Neumann logo

-Best DSP-powered studio monitors over $1,000
+Best DSP-powered studio monitors

 Neumann KH 120 II